no0p/alps/README.md

 This extension is writes to your database on the fly, and is therefore inherently unsafe and should only be run on replicated servers used for reporting which can be rebuilt.

-If you do not have a dedicated reporting server, you can get a free one from Relational Systems at http://relsys.io.

 ## Installation

 On a system with all dependencies installation is pretty straightforward (see next section for dependency installation).